 - Products with high salt content

-Modern industrial metal detectors use frequency selection, signal processing, phase adjustment, product learning, and digital filtering to reduce the impact of product effect.
+Modern food metal detectors use frequency selection, signal processing, phase adjustment, product learning, and digital filtering to reduce the impact of product effect.
 In more challenging applications, multi-frequency technology may be used to improve detection stability across a wider range of products.

 Where Should Metal Detectors Be Installed on a Food Production Line?